timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

 * The client can read data from any replica for performance reason.
 So, the client can read data from a replica that is lag behind and the client can't observe the data that reflects his last write which violate the read guarantee.
 * If the client send the read request with the *zxid* to the replica, the replica can wait its log contains the write command at *zxid* index and apply this write command before return the data.

+Q. What's the point of sessions?

+* to guarantee FIFO clienter order
+* keep track of each client's watch
+* to implement the ephemeral znodes by session act as a lease

+## TODO

+* Read Section 4

 ---

 ## Possible Future Study